MorganKryze/ConsoleAppVisuals/docs/index.md

 Finally, a commented [example project](https://github.com/MorganKryze/ConsoleAppVisuals/blob/main/example/) to see how to use the library in a real project.

+## Roadmap

+The library is still in active development.
+The next feature and bug resolutions are listed in the [Project](https://github.com/users/MorganKryze/projects/3/views/2) section of the GitHub repository.

 ## Supported .NET versions

 | Version  | Supported          |